-- Sonam Kapoor, one of the best new-comers to happen to Hindi Film Industry.
+- Sonam Kapoor, one of the best newcomers to happen to the Hindi Film Industry.
 One of my friends finds her appearance ‘raw’ in this movie, but I feel it’s the plus point.
-One other friend usee a not-so-good-word for her acting in this movie; I say she was closest to the perfection.
-You can consider watching ‘I hate Luv Stories’ (and NOT ‘Aisha’ for that matter), and you would know better.
+One other friend used a not-so-good word for her acting in this movie; I say she was closest to perfection.
+You can consider watching ‘I Hate Luv Stories’ (and NOT ‘Aisha’ for that matter), and you would know better.
 I liked Aisha, by the way.

 - Chandni Chawk a.k.a.
 Dilli Chhe (Old Delhi – PIN Code 110006, India).
-If you’ve been there, you can’t agree more how this movie is the best portrayal of Old Delhi, the people there, their accent, their typical behaviour and what not.
+If you’ve been there, you can’t agree more how this movie is the best portrayal of Old Delhi, the people there, their accent, their typical behavior, and whatnot.

 - The A. R. Rahman Charisma!
-Musically, this movie is a delight for Rahman-lovers.
+Musically, this movie is a delight for Rahman lovers.
 The background score and richly-worded songs add to the storyline.
 Unlike typical other Hindi movies, Delhi 6’s story continues progressing with the songs, during the songs.
-The best part being, none of the songs takes more than a minute at any point.
+The best part is, none of the songs takes more than a minute at any point.
 Only the beginning, or a stanza, and that’s it!
 Buy an original audio CD from the market, if you want to listen to the full songs.

 - Great homework and a very careful picturization.
 Director Rakeysh Omprakash Mehra has addressed minute details in every scene.
 Take that growing Tulsi plant in the movie.
 It’s dried, almost dead when they first enter the Delhi house.
 With the story, the plant revives one leaf at a time and prospers completely by the end.
 The same goes for the lighting and sound.
 Not exaggerating, it’s a technically-perfect movie.
 After Mani Ratnam, I believe Rakeysh Mehra, is the only person who could make Abhishek Bachchan act.

-- This symbolic story knitted with hand-picked characters and the best of the actors.
+- This symbolic story is knitted with hand-picked characters and the best of the actors.
 It’s a star-studded film with exclusivity for each.
-Every character is well justified – be it Ali Baig (Rishi Kapoor), Madangopal (Om Puri), Mamdu - the Halwai, Jalebi (Divya Dutta), Kaala Bandar or Masakali (the pigeon).
+Every character is well justified – be it Ali Baig (Rishi Kapoor), Madan Gopal (Om Puri), Mamdu - the Halwai, Jalebi (Divya Dutta), Kaala Bandar or Masakali (the pigeon).
 Characters are redundant and still distinct.

 Ask me for a reason, I gave eight.
 It’s a good movie.
 Worth watching.
 You don’t agree?
 Tell me what you think.